2 August 2019

 Get in the zone

-Free: The ideal temperature inside is between 18 and 20 degrees, so set your heating system’s thermostat in this range.
-For every degree you reduce your heating thermostat, can save up to 10 per cent on your energy use.
+Free: The ideal temperature inside is between 18 and 20 degrees, so set your heating system's thermostat in this range.
+For every one degree you reduce your heating thermostat, can save up to 10% on your energy use.

 Low cost: If your heating system doesn't have a thermostat, a room thermometer can help you keep your home in the perfect temperature zone.

 Save water = save energy = save money

 Free: Hot water uses a lot of energy and accounts for a big part of your energy bill, so having shorter showers can add up to big savings over time.
 Staying in the shower uses up to 20 times as much energy as standing under 2 heat lamps instead.